Iran's Ahmadinejad sacks only female government minister

 "Medicine is more essential than bread.
 I have heard that luxury cars have been imported with subsidized dollars but I don't know what happened to the dollars that were supposed to be allocated for importing medicine," she said on state television.

-Iranian officials blame the shortages on sanctions imposed by the United States and the European Union.
-The government has come under heavy criticism itself for failing to manage the needs of Iranians properly.
+Iranian officials blame the shortages on sanctions imposed by the United States and the European Union, but the government has come under heavy criticism itself for failing to manage the needs of Iranians properly.

 Ahmadinejad's political rivals accuse him of exacerbating the effects of sanctions through poor management and cronyism.